HenrivantSant/swift-docs/docs/security/authorization.md

 ```

 ### User Role Voter
 User Role Voter confirms whether a user has a certain role.
-Do not use Swift\Security\User\UserInterface::getRoles() to determine whether the user has a certain role as this only return the direct assigned roles.
+Do not use Swift\Security\User\UserInterface::getRoles() to determine whether the user has a certain role as this only return the directly assigned roles.
 Roles can be related with each other or have a certain hierarchy.
 There are some default options:
 ```php
 declare(strict_types=1);